siberianfox/tinygwiki/Test-Jigs.md

   * Holes for 4-40 mounting HW are 0.125"
 * Export the drill file as a DXF for laser cutting
 * Laser cut a spacer plate of 1/16" clear plexi to line up the pogo sockets
-* Grind down 1/4" diameter X 3/4" length 4-40 female-female aluminum hex spacers to 0.700 tall.
-Ensure there is enough 4-40 thread on the ground end.
+* Locate 1/4" diameter X 3/4" length 4-40 female-female aluminum hex spacers

 ###Assembly
 * First assemble all electronics before attaching pogo pins
   * e.g. regulators, connectors, LEDs, switches...
   * Test as much as possible before assembling pogos
 * Attach pogo receptacles to tester board (tricky)
-  * Insert receptacles into all holes to be filled
+  * Insert receptacles into the spacer plate.
+Should be a tight fit
-  * Position spacer plate roughly over holes
+  * Position spacer plate with receptacles over holes in tester board
-  * Loosely insert pogos through plate holes to line up pogo receptacles
+  * Maneuver receptacles through holes in tester board
-  * Carefully work the plate onto the pogos
-    * Stop at the annular detent ring
-    * Don't push too hard or you will crack the plate
+  * WARNING: Don't push too hard on the plate or you will crack it
-  * Screw in at least 2 of the 0.700" standoffs to get pogos to 90 degrees
+  * Screw in at least 2 of the 3/4" standoffs to get pogos to 90 degrees
     * IMPORTANT - ensure pogos are at right angles to the board
   * Solder pogos
     * Solder only on the side with the trace to make removal easier (if you eventually need it)